jmcelhiney/VMware-Appliance-Certificates/README.md

 # VMware-Appliance-Certificates

-This explains the installation and dcoumentation of Microsoft Certificate Authority Server certificates on VMware Appliances.
+This explains the installation and documentation of Microsoft Certificate Authority Server certificates on VMware Appliances.

 Examples of appliance are
 vCenter Server Appliance 6.7u3